Baldwin High School (Kansas): Athletics

 Baldwin High School offers many different sports and extracurricular programs for its students.
 The Bulldogs are classified as a 4A school according to the Kansas State High School Activities Association.
 Additionally, the Bulldogs have won several state championships in both athletic and non-athletic programs.
+They were ranked #1 in the 1968 2A state poll and won the 1981 4A state championship.
+The girl's basketball program has won three 4A state titles in 1982, 1996, and 2018.